 Doctor, is there a PERMANENT cure for my allergies?

-Yes, you are quite right there.
 All the above medications only give temporary response.
 After stopping all these medications, after a while, the symptoms do come back.
-Even the longest lasting inhaled or intranasal steroids only gives few months of relief, and the symptoms sometimes come back after a few months.
+Even the longest lasting inhaler or intranasal steroids only give few months of relief, and the symptoms sometimes come back after that.
 So is there a magic bullet for my allergies?
 Well, read on…

 Treating the root cause of allergies

-Well it turns out the technology to treat and make you/your child not allergic anymore to the *whatever-that-is-giving-you-allergies* (technical term: allergen) has been out there for the past 10 years.
+Well, it turns out the technology to treat and make you/your child not allergic anymore to the *thing-that-is-giving-you-allergies* (technical term: allergen) has been out there for the past 10 years.

 Step 1: Finding out exactly what is causing your allergies